Coin counterfeiting

-Plated counterfeit coin of the Roman emperor Domitian (81–96 AD).
+A fourrée denarius of Domitian (81–96 AD).
 By using a copper core covered in a silver coating, the coin has a much lower intrinsic value, while face value remains the same.

-Coin counterfeiting of valuable antique coins is common; modern high-value coins are also counterfeited and circulated.
+Counterfeiting of valuable antique coins is common; modern high-value coins are also counterfeited and circulated.

 Counterfeit antique coins are generally made to a very high standard so that they can deceive experts.
 This is not easy and many coins still stand out.

 History

 Counterfeits of higher-value coins in circulation, designed for general circulation at face value, have been made by criminals for thousands of years.

 Circulating coins

 A real British pound coin, of the old type, on top of a fake.
 This coin was often counterfeited.